 \subsubsection{Real-world Networks}

 Two public real-world datasets METR-LA and PeMS-Bay are used for evaluation.
 METR-LA were collected from the loop detectors in the highway of Los Angeles County \cite{jagadish2014big}, and PeMS-Bay were collected from California Caltrans Performance Measurement System (PeMS) \cite{chen2001freeway}.
 These datasets were released by \cite{li2017diffusion} and have been widely used to evaluate traffic prediction models.
 METR-LA records four months of traffic data in early 2012 in Los Angeles County with 207 sensors.
 PeMS-Bay captures six months of traffic data in early 2017 in the Bay Area with 325 sensors.
 The speed reading of sensors in METR-LA and PeMS-Bay are aggregated to 5-minute windows, resulting in 288 data points per day.
+Missing values are filled with linear interpolation.
 Statistics of the datasets are summarized in Table \ref{tbl:dataset-statistics}.